• Skip to primary navigation

 I know I am craving fruits and vegetables whenever I get home from a trip, no matter how many veggies I get in while I'm gone, and I am looking forward to having this in my freezer to eat all week.

-And since this is a feature about being frugal, I'd like to mention how budget friendly this recipe is.
-A few veggies, some canned ingredients, and spices is all you need.
+And since this is a feature about being frugal, I'd like to mention how budget-friendly this recipe is.
+A few veggies, some canned ingredients, and spices are all you need.

 Pumpkin Curry Soup from Living Well Kitchen